leeeryboy/leeeryboy/README.md

 - 👋 Hi, I’m @leeeryboy
-- 👀 I’m interested in server development
+- 👀 I’m interested in Back-End and ML
-- 🌱 I’m currently learning Kotlin & Spring Boot
+- 🌱 I’m currently learning Scalable High-Performance Computing, Deep Neural Networks
-- 📫 How to reach me: indiv0227@snu.ac.kr
+- 📫 How to reach me: leeeryboy@gmail.com

 <!---
 leeeryboy/leeeryboy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.